 It’s easy to lose track of your pets and kids with all the commotion of a move.
 However, they are the most likely to suffer from heat exhaustion during a summer move.
 If you’re not moving too far away, put your pet in a daycare during the move.
 It’s a great way to keep them safe as they can stay cool and out of the way.
 Plus, it will prevent your pet from getting too stressed because of all the hectic energy.

 If you have young children, see if you could drop them off with a friend or family member if you aren’t moving too far away.
 Much like your pets, the idea is to keep them out of harm’s way as much as possible while also reducing their stress levels.
 If you’re making a long-distance trip, the trick is prevention.
-Make sure to have plenty of cold water and juice on hand as well as their favorite snacks.
-You can even set up a small napping area in a quiet place in your house so they sleep if they get tired.
+Make sure to have plenty of cold water and juice on hand, as well as their favorite snacks.
+You can even set up a small napping area in a quiet place in your house, so they can sleep if they get tired.
 Just make sure you don’t forget them!

 Take Breaks

 Moving is a grueling process.
 Considering how stressful it can be, it’s no surprise that many people just want to get it over with as quickly as possible.
-However, during the summer months you should set aside some time in the day to take a break.
-With the constant movement and lack of A/C combined with the high temperatures and humidity, you can easily suffer from heat exhaustion.
+However, during the summer months, you should set aside some time in the day to take a break.
+With the constant movement and lack of A/C, combined with the high temperatures and humidity, you can easily suffer from heat exhaustion.
 If you notice that you are sweating a lot and out of breath, take some time to cool off.
 That goes for everyone else in your family!

 Prepare for Your Summer CT Move